nathanscrivener/Terms-and-Conditions/index.md

 3.2 Payments shall be made in accordance with the CCA.
 The Contractor shall submit payment claims no more frequently than monthly, detailing the value of Works completed to date in accordance with the Agreement, less amounts previously paid, plus any approved Variation adjustments.
 Claims must:

-    a)  Be accompanied by a valid tax invoice under the Goods and Services Tax Act 1985, dated as at the last day of the relevant time period to which the claim relates;
+- Be accompanied by a valid tax invoice under the Goods and Services Tax Act 1985, dated as at the last day of the relevant time period to which the claim relates;
-    b)  Clearly identify the relevant Agreement;
+- Clearly identify the relevant Agreement;
-    c)  Identify the time period to which the claim relates;
+- Identify the time period to which the claim relates;
-    d)  Provide sufficient, evidenced, detail for the Principal to assess the claimed amount against completed Works; and
+- Provide sufficient, evidenced, detail for the Principal to assess the claimed amount against completed Works; and
-    e)  Be otherwise compliant with all other applicable requirements for a valid payment claim under the CCA.
+- Be otherwise compliant with all other applicable requirements for a valid payment claim under the CCA.

 3.3 The Principal shall respond to each payment claim with a payment schedule within 10 Working Days of receipt.
 The payment schedule will state the amount the Principal proposes to pay (the "Scheduled Amount") and the basis for its calculation, including any deductions or withholdings the Principal is entitled to make under the Agreement or law (e.g., for retentions, defective work, costs incurred by the Principal due to the Contractor's default or failure to meet obligations).